 Step 2: Type command line chkdsk X: /f /r (X is the drive letter of the inaccessible partition), and then press Enter.
 (Here we take drive F for example, as shown below.)

 Although formatting disk or running the "chkdsk /f /r" command line can help to fix "the parameter is incorrect" error, the 2 methods will delete all original data on this drive.
 Therefore, before fixing "the location is not available" error, you had better transfer its data out.

 Step 1.
-Launch MiniTool Power Data Recovery, and click Damaged Partition Recovery to get data back from the drive with "location is not available" error.
+Launch MiniTool Power Data Recovery, and select the drive which prompts "location is not available" error.